indefinido/indemma/Readme.md

 ## Summary

- - We are tired of calling .attr on my models.
+ - We are tired of calling .attr on our models.
  - We are tired of using templates
  - We want a decent kind of polyfill to view models until polymer is out of beta
  - Requirements